SwissDataScienceCenter/renku/docs/topic-guides/secrets/secrets.rst

   :alt: Secrets encryption scheme

-Renku stores secrets in its database, doubly encrypted, ensuring that no part accessible from the internet other than the session has access to unencrypted secrets.
+Renku stores secrets in its database, doubly encrypted, ensuring that no part accessible from the internet other than the session has access to decrypted secrets.
 All secrets are encrypted at rest.

 Threat models we address are: